gemc/docs/webPage/source/examples/ctofCad.rst

    The digitization routine "ctof" (set in cad.gxml) is called for each sensitive paddle.

-6. The CAD imports are:
+6. The CAD imports are non trivial shapes:

    - 48 scintillators, with 132 facets each.
    - 48 lightguides, with 1330 facets each.